bluematador/bluematador-metrics-client-js/README.md

   * `sampleRate: (optional)` sends only a sample of data e.g. 0.5 indicates 50% of data being sent.
 Default value is 1
   * `tags: (optional)`  adds metadata to a metric.
 Can be specified as object or array of strings with key-value pairs formatted with a colon separator e.g. ['account:12345'] or {account: 12345}.
 Cannot contain '#' or '|'

-The `gauge` method allows you to send statsD-style custom gauge metrics to Blue Matador.

 The `gauge` method is asynchronous and returns a Promise that can be chained on with `.then()` and `.catch()`

 If the Metric is successfully sent to the Blue Matador Agent the `.then()` response will always be `"Metric successfully sent"`